-In 2007 and 2008 we issued 310,000 and 72,000 restricted shares to officers and employees of the Company.
-The restrictions lapse as the shares vest in equal annual installments over a three year period from the date of issuance.
-No restricted shares were granted in 2010 or 2011 by the Company.
-We recorded stock compensation expense of \$(1), \$(16) and \$168 related to restricted shares in 2011, 2010 and 2009, respectively.
-A summary of our restricted, or non-vested, shares as of December 31, 2011, and changes during the year ended December 31, 2011 is as follows:
+In 2012 we issued approximately 248,000 restricted shares to officers and employees of the Company.
+The restrictions lapse as the shares vest in equal quarterly installments over a four year period from the date of issuance.
+No restricted shares were granted in 2011.
+We recorded stock compensation expense of \$0.2 million in 2012 related to restricted shares.
+There was no stock compensation expense recorded in 2011 or 2010 related to restricted shares.
+A summary of our restricted, or non-vested, shares as of December 31, 2012, and changes during the year ended December 31, 2012 is as follows: